 CHOOSING THE TEMPERATURE

 It’s important to mention that the following guide tries to reach a realistic temperature for humans and cats, recognizing the ability of cats to adjust their body temperature to the environment using the means provided at home.
-In strict theory, a temperature between 86 to 97 degrees would keep the cat’s body temperature in neutral mode, but this is an unrealistic temperature for humans (and expensive in Winter).
+In strict theory, a temperature between 86 to 97 degrees would keep the cat’s body temperature in neutral mode, but this is an unrealistic temperature for humans to keep at home 24/7/365 (and expensive in Winter).
 Also, this range doesn’t consider the type of cat and this is a very important factor.
-The Norwegian Forest cat (and similar breeds) doesn’t need a high temperature while short haired breeds do.
+The Norwegian Forest cat (and similar breeds) doesn’t need a high temperature while short haired or hairless breeds do.

 If you have a healthy long haired cat, big sized or fat cat you most likely won’t need to worry too much about your pet from being too cold if you keep your pet indoors.
 The same if you have a cat with a thyroid condition that makes it less tolerant to heat.
 Keep the temperature between 60 and 68 if you leave them alone.
 After choosing a temperature in this range you can adjust it later according to your cat’s behavior.
 If your cat is rolling up too much try to set the temperature on the higher side, close to 70.
 Every cat is more or less sensitive to cold temperatures, even long-haired cats.